 If you see a doctor who does not participate in the Cigna Network, you’ll be responsible for all associated costs.

 If you have a life-threatening medical emergency, go to your nearest hospital emergency department.
 Emergency services are covered at the In-Network benefit level until your medical condition is stabilized.

-If you are unable to locate a Cigna Network Provider in your area who can provide you with a service or supply that is covered under the Cigna OAPIN option, you must call your Cigna Customer Services to obtain authorization for Out-of-Network Provider coverage.
-If you obtain authorization for services provided by an Out-of-Network Provider, those services will be covered at the In-Network benefit level.
+If you are unable to locate a Cigna Network Provider in your area who can provide you with a service or supply that is covered under the Cigna option, you must call Cigna Customer Service to obtain authorization for Non-Network Provider coverage.
+If you obtain authorization for services provided by Non-Network Provider, those services will be covered at the In-Network benefit level.

 You won’t always pay a copay for medical services or supplies.
-Some services and supplies, such as preventive medications and your annual physical, are at no additional cost to you.
+Some services and supplies, such as preventive medications and well-baby visits, are at no additional cost to you.
 And some services are subject to coinsurance.

 For some medical services and supplies, such as hospital stays and outpatient surgeries, your share of the cost is a percentage of the negotiated fees for services received.
 This is called coinsurance.
 The Plan pays 90% of the allowable expense and you pay 10%, until your annual out-of-pocket limit is reached.

 The allowable expense or allowed amount is the portion of billed charges for medical services and supplies that is considered eligible for payment by the Plan, before this amount is reduced by your copayment or coinsurance amount.

 For most covered services, the allowed amount is the contracted rate between the Provider Organization and the participating Network Provider.
 Contracted rates vary among providers in the same service area.
 You can find network providers and compare costs on MyCigna.com or by calling Cigna Customer Service.